oletizi/mulder/modules/mulder-workplans/SPEC-MULDER-WORKPLANS.md

 ## Feature 1: Workplan Creation

-- [ ] Library has an interface function to create a new workplan document for one or more FEATURES or REQUIREMENTS in a project SPEC document.
+- [ ] Library has an interface create function to create a new WORKPLAN document for one or more FEATURES or REQUIREMENTS in a project SPEC document.
-- [ ] Support markdown format for workplan documents
-- [ ] Generate workplan from template with sections:
+- [ ] The create function uses claude code in non-interactive mode, prompting it to have its team of sub-agents generate a WORKPLAN from a canonical template with sections:
-    - Project overview
-    - Goals and objectives
+    - Feature/requirement description, including goals and objectives
     - Task breakdown
     - Progress tracking
     - Notes and decisions
+- [ ] The new WORKPLAN document has the naming convention: WORKPLAN-<FEATURE|REQUIREMENT signifier>

 ## Feature 2: Workplan Management